Sonamkandari/OOPS_REVISION_FOR_PLACEMENT/README.md

   - Non-parameterized constructor
   - Parameterized constructor
   - Default constructor (called if no constructor is explicitly defined)
+  -
+# Constructors
+- Constructors initialize objects when created.
+- They have the same name as the class and no return type.
+- Constructors are called once during object creation and cannot be called like methods.

+# There are three types:

+- Non-parameterized constructor
+- Parameterized constructor
+- Default constructor (called if no constructor is explicitly defined)

 ## Example: Student Class